thegworld/gtx-browser/components/omnibox/bug-triage.md

 [chrome-omnibox-team-alerts@](https://groups.google.com/a/google.com/forum/#!forum/chrome-omnibox-team-alerts)
 should be evaluated by a triage engineer.
 The triage engineer should either

-* file a Chromium bug to investigate the issue further and reply to the alert with a link to the Chromium bug, or
+* file a GTx Browser bug to investigate the issue further and reply to the alert with a link to the GTx Browser bug, or
-* reply to the alert explaining that the alert is already being tracked, and link to the appropriate Chromium bug, or
+* reply to the alert explaining that the alert is already being tracked, and link to the appropriate GTx Browser bug, or
 * reply to the alert explaining why ignoring the alert is appropriate.
 This is only appropriate if the engineer believes the alert is incorrect or spurious.